 Sandro Mancuso, the initiator of the London Software Craftsmanship Community, wondered how to structure the code so that it reveals not only the architecture but also its features.
 In this talk, he shows how to better organize namespaces and domain entities, something he called Interaction Driven Design.

 Enjoy his presentation @ I T.A.K.E.
 Unconference 2014 edition.
 Curious about 2015 edition?

 #1.
-Share with us 5 things from your experience that helped you grow & become the professional you are today
+Share with us 5 things that helped you grow and become the professional you are today

 #3.
 Recommend for the participants 3 sources you find inspiration from and would help them better understand you

 Enjoy the following series of interviews with the speakers, top-notch software crafters from across Europe, joining I T.A.K.E Unconference, Bucharest, 19-20 May.
 Discover the lessons learned and what drives them to challenge the known path in their field.